Skip to main content

 Configuration Profiles

-The configuration profiles feature is in an alpha state, we will be making breaking changes to its API in release 1.12.
+The Configuration Profiles feature is in beta state for release 1.12.
 Please contact Tetrate if you have any questions or concerns.

-Configuration Profiles, a feature introduced in TSB 1.10, adds an enhanced configuration experience for larger-scale TSB deployments.
+The Configuration Profiles feature adds an enhanced configuration experience for larger-scale TSB deployments.
 At the core, Configuration Profiles allow for the creation of configuration objects that can be created at the Organization, Tenant, or Workspace level and be attached to multiple resources like Tenants, Workspaces, or Groups in a distinct hierarchical order.

 Since there can be a difference between where a Configuration Profile is created and where it is attached, it allows for usage delegation patterns as well as removing the need for duplication of configuration settings amongst the resources needing it.